aspencoyle/aspencoyle.github.io/_posts/2024-12-01-December_posts.md

 Got a bunch of edits back from Steven on my presentation!
 Made those edits and practiced my presentation a bunch.
 Feeling more and more confident with how it's going!

+**Monday, December 9th**

+Ahh, final day before my presentation!!!!
+Practiced it a bunch, and feeling great about it.
+Let's do this thing!!!!

 Goals:
     - Continue reading Linux book